Belus (Assyrian)

-Belus or Belos in classical Greek or classical Latin texts (and later material based on them) in an Assyrian context refers to one or another purportedly ancient and historically mythical Assyrian king, such king in part at least a euhemerization of the Babylonian god Bel Marduk.
-It is likely that this Assyrian Belus should mostly not be distinguished from the euhemerized Babylonian Belus, but some chronographers make a distinction between them.
+Belus or Belos is a term in classical Greek and Latin texts that refers to a figure in the national mythology of Assyria.
+The Assyrian Belus is likely equivalent to Babylonian Belus, who was likely a form of Bel Marduk, a major god of the Babylonian religion.
+Some chronographers make a distinction between the Assyrian and Babylonian deities.

 Genealogy

 Father of Ninus

 Belus most commonly appears as the father of Ninus, who otherwise mostly appears as the first known Assyrian king.
 Ctesias provides no information about Ninus' parentage.
 But already in Herodotus there is a Ninus son of Belus among the ancestors of the Heraclid dynasty of Lydia, though here Belus is strangely and uniquely made a grandson of Heracles.
 See Omphale#Sons of Heracles in Lydia for discussion.

-Belus elsewhere is a vague, ancestral figure.
-It was suggested in The Two Babylons by Alexander Hislop that he was originally a conqueror who fathered king Ninus the first, and that after Ninus' death his wife Semiramis began to claim Ninus as a Sun god, Cush (Belus) as the Lord God, herself as the mother goddess and her son Tammuz as the god of love, in an effort to control her subjects better after the death of her husband, and to allow her to rule as her newborn son's regent.